 2) Market capitalism is sometimes proposed as a solution to the social valuation and sustainability problems: what counts as merit and what kind of reward (and how much) it should get.
 The idea is that free markets naturally produce supply and demand equilibria at prices that reflect society's (aggregate) demand for, say teachers and vets, and we can read off the right answer about how important things are to society according to its members' willingness to buy them.
 No perfect and universally accepted moral theory is required!
 But this seems problematic:-

-i) markets often show demand for non-socially beneficial things (like twinkies) which we don't normally want to say are 'meritorious';
+i) markets often show demand for non-socially beneficial things (like twinkies or pornography) which we don't normally want to say are 'meritorious';

-ii) many valuable things are not traded in the market, but we'd still want them rewarded (like parents' voluntary care for children);
+ii) many valuable things are not traded in the market, but we'd still want them rewarded (like parents' care for their children);

 iii) in any case there is no such thing as 'the market' outside specific and contingent socio-institutional settings, there is only a disembodied 'logic of the market': self-interested prudence.
 The extent to which economically efficient individual prudence will coincide with or lead to the morally efficient outcome of meritocracy depends on how the economic structures we have, or choose to have, channel that prudence;

 iv) assigning marginal value to an individual's marginal productivity is difficult for goods produced by teams (e.g. within firms and institutions).
 If a group of people put on blue shirts and beat another group at basketball, which one of them won the game and should get the reward?

 v) defining merit merely as economic success, even if possible, seems to miss the point.
 It's like defining 'fitness' with the pat phrase, 'survival of the fittest' and then pointing to the ones that survive.
 But that simply reduces 'fitness' to survival and begs the question, why should fitness be defined that way?